 1. Can trespassers hold dog owners liable if their dog bites them in California?

 Trespassers can hold dog owners liable for dog bite injuries.
 However, trespassers face a far more difficult time proving their case.
 They cannot use the protections granted by California’s dog bite statute.
-Instead, bitten trespassers have to prove that the owner was being negligent, and this negligence caused their injuries.
+Instead, bitten trespassers have to prove that the owner was negligent, and this negligence caused their injuries.

 California Civil Code 3342 is the state’s dog bite statute.
 It holds dog owners strictly liable for dog bites that happen either: